Merit 3D

 2. Designed but needs adjustments-This has been designed in CAD but may have been for injection molding or another manufacturing process.
 We can do adjustments in house, or give suggestions.

-3. No 3D CAD files exist- We will get a project scope together and give you an estimate on design time and determine if it’s within our capabilities.
+3. No 3D CAD files exist- We will get a project scope together and give you an estimate on modelling time and determine if it’s within our capabilities.

-Can you assist with design optimization for 3D printing?
+Can you assist with model optimization for 3D printing?

 Absolutely!
-We have experienced design engineers who can assist you with design optimization for 3D printing.
-By leveraging the unique capabilities of additive manufacturing, we can help optimize your designs for improved performance, cost efficiency, and manufacturability.
-Whether it’s redesigning existing parts or creating new designs, we can collaborate with you to achieve the best results.
+We have experienced modelers who can assist you with model optimization for 3D printing.
+By leveraging the unique capabilities of additive manufacturing, we can help optimize your models for improved performance, cost efficiency, and manufacturability.
+Whether it’s remodeling existing parts or creating new models, we can collaborate with you to achieve the best results.

-Projects range from 5-15 hours of design for most projects and include a couple iterations.
-We charge $125/hr for design.
+Projects range from 5-15 hours of modelling for most projects and include a couple iterations.
+We charge $150/hour for modelling.

-The timeframe for mass production of your part depends on various factors such as the complexity of the design, quantity required, and material availability.
-During the design and testing phases, design can take days to weeks.
+The timeframe for mass production of your part depends on various factors such as the complexity of the model, quantity required, and material availability.
+During the modelling and testing phases, modelling can take days to weeks.
 The biggest time use is sending parts in the mail and waiting for approval.
 For production, we can often produce parts in a matter of days or weeks.
 A typical order is 1,000 -10,000 parts but for larger orders (parts bigger than 6″ or quantities larger than 50,000 pieces) in mass production, we typically offer weekly shipments.

 What is the time frame for getting my parts?